stepro/SmartHotel360-Azure-backend/docs/run-locally.md

 This will start all other APIs.

+>**Note** Those images are configured to use the public Azure environment provided by Microsoft.

 ## From your own images

 The first step to run all services is build the docker images by typing `docker-compose build`.
 This will use Docker to compile all code and generate the Docker images (you don't need to have installed any SDK).
 The process could take some time.